MEGA65/open-roms/STATUS.md

 * joystick (port 1) can be used to move text cursor
 * uses RAM under ROM and I/O: 61436 bytes free
 * cold/warm start silences multiple SID chips - all $D4xx and $D5xx addresses
+* wark start due to BRK prints out the instruction address
 * extended `LOAD` command
     * start/end addresses are displayed, in the Final cartridge style
     * command with just the file name tries to use the last device if it's number seems sane; otherwise uses 8